Struggling with unfiled taxes or tax debt?

 Tax Scams: How Does the IRS Identify Fake Information on a Tax Return?

+The IRS uses an automated matching system to compare information from Form W2s, 1099s, and other income documents submitted by third parties on an individual’s tax return.
 If any problem arises, the IRS investigates further.
 Besides, the IRS’s computers check for potential fraud indicators.
 Finally, the IRS randomly selects some returns for full or partial audits.

 Individuals reporting no income or those declaring over $5 million are more likely to face an audit.
 Interestingly, even those who earn money through unlawful means are expected to report these earnings.
 Failing to do so can lead to tax evasion charges.
 However, reporting such income can also draw attention to themselves.
 For this reason, those people usually show their income through a business.
 In this case, they may face money laundering accusations.